The 3 simple secrets of making more money from your salon/ beauty business

 3. Earning more from each customer

 This particular method requires a little more effort than the first one but gives whopping returns.
-You can earn more from each customer either by cross-selling, up-selling, or increasing the average service price.
+You can earn more from each customer either by cross-selling, up-selling, increasing the average service price or using dynamic pricing tool.

 Most of the effort that goes into the process at this stage is in the analysis that is required to either recreate your pricing, or training employees to communicate better and with tact.